What we do:

 adopted our festival allowing for tax deductible donations, and public funding.

-The Kimbrough Cotton Patch Soul Blues Festival is funded by the Mississippi Hills National Heritage Area Alliance, and the Mississippi Arts Commission.
+The Kimbrough Cotton Patch Soul Blues Festival is funded by the Mississippi Hills National Heritage Area Alliance, and Holly Springs Tourism & Recreation Bureau.

 Robert Kimbrough Sr. created the Kimbrough Cotton Patch Soul Blues Festival in honor of his father Junior Kimbrough.